 podman-compose -f infra/compose.frontend.yml up -d

 (NAT) rule for outbound internet traffic.
-Symptom: pip install inside a container fails
+Symptom: pip install fails with

 # Check masquerade rules inside WSL2